A Guide To Seasonal Affective Disorder Therapies And Treatment Options

 Healthy diet and nutrition

 A well-balanced diet may be helpful in preventing severe SAD symptoms.
-Foods like fatty fish, egg yolks, and fortified dairy products may contain sufficient levels of vitamin D and can be implemented into your daily meals.
+Foods like fatty fish, egg yolks, and fortified dairy products may contain sufficient levels of vitamin D and can be incorporated into your daily meals.
 As appetite and weight changes can also be symptoms of SAD, maintaining a consistent eating schedule with nutrient-dense foods may help support overall mood and well-being.

 Regular sleep schedule